Tales from the Road: Awkward Venues! Pt. 3

 1) The SS Great Britain:

-It may seem churlish to call Isambard Kingdom Brunel’s ground-breaking masterpiece an “awkward venue” … but I am only referring to the pillars in the dining room!
+It may seem churlish to call Isambard Kingdom Brunel’s ground-breaking masterpiece an “awkward venue” … but I am only referring to the pillars in the spectacular “dining saloon”!
 Pillars and alcoves are a common problem for a speaker – as they can result in the audience being “out of sight and out of mind” – as mentioned in my first blog on the subject.
 The all important eye contact is lost and you have to work all the harder to ensure you involve those who have a restricted view.
 The way I deal with it is either to re-arrange the tables when I arrive to improve sight lines – or to simply keep moving as I speak so that the tables with a restricted view get the occasional glimpse of me!
 Where this is not practical – I have often made a note of the names of all the people who are sitting behind pillars – and then used their names during my speech to ensure they don’t feel left out!
-As you will see from this photo of the Dining Room on the SS Great Britain (where I have spoken several times) it is certainly not possible to move the tables!
+As you will see from this photo of the Dining Saloon on the SS Great Britain (where I have spoken several times) it is certainly not possible to move the tables – or the bench seats – so half the audience is facing away from you!
+Having to crane your neck to see a speaker is not conducive to a relaxed audience!
+(The problem with bench seating was also discussed in this post)

 2) The Maritime Museum, Aberdeen: